tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 .. note::

-  maxNonOrtho is the most important mesh quality parameter.
+  *Max Non-Ortho* is the most important mesh quality parameter.
 A small value produces mesh that is good for the numerical solution of flow equations.
 However, a small value restricts snapping and addition of surface layers.
 Meanwhile, a large value yields a mesh that snaps to